ArtwareSoft/jbart5-ng/README.md

 ##Learn jbart
-If you want to learn more about jBart visual development concepts, please start with [jbart4](https://github.com/ArtwareSoft/jbart4) and work through the tutorial carefully.
+If you want to learn more about jBart visual development concepts, please start with [jbart4](https://github.com/ArtwareSoft/jbart4) and read the tutorial carefully.

-We plan to have a basic jbart5 tutorial in a month
+We plan to have a beta for jbart5 in a month or two

+###jBart Name Story
+jBart - light javascript business art